Northeastern Illinois University Offers NEIU For You Scholarship 2.0

-CHICAGO, March 17, 2023 /PRNewswire/ -- A college education once seemed unattainable due to the cost for far too many people, but at Northeastern Illinois University, the once-elusive college degree is now very much within reach, thanks to the NEIU for You Scholarship program.
+CHICAGO, March 17, 2023 /PRNewswire-HISPANIC PR WIRE/-- A college education once seemed unattainable due to the cost for far too many people, but at Northeastern Illinois University, the once-elusive college degree is now very much within reach, thanks to the NEIU for You Scholarship program.

 In the Spring of 2021, to increase applications, admissions, and recruitment efforts, our university proposed a scholarship initiative that will cover tuition and mandatory fees for one year for incoming first-year, full-time undergraduate students.
 The NEIU for You program registered 330 new students in the 2021 fall semester and has shown early signs of success with a nearly 55% enrollment increase for first-time, full-time undergraduate students.